Emergency Contact Consent Policy Consultation

 Omar Matar, Vice-Dean (Education), Faculty of Engineering

-The College requires all students to provide the details of an emergency contact when they register and enrol annually for their programme.
+The College requires all students to provide details of an emergency contact when they register and enrol annually for their programme using the My Imperial student portal.
 These details are used in circumstances that are in a student’s vital (life or death) interests.
-Students will additionally be asked to agree for the College to be able to use their emergency contact details in situations where there are serious concerns about their wellbeing and it is considered to be in their best interests that we do so.
+Students will additionally be asked for their opt-in consent for the College to be able to use their emergency contact details in situations where there are serious concerns about their wellbeing and it is considered to be in their best interests that we do so.

 * Why the College requires its student members to provide an emergency contact’s details